codegouvfr/logiciels-libres-archived/why-sourcehut.md

 **This choice is not intended to be imposed on other administrations**, not even to all of our projects, because contributing via SourceHut may require an effort to adapt.
-But it reflects the principles we stick to, and we hope it will allow you to discover this forge.
+But it reflects the principles we stick to and we hope it will allow you to discover this forge.